CartoDB/CartoDB-basemaps/README.md

 ### Development locally using Tilemill

 1. run `sh download_datasets.sh` to get all the Natural Earth and OSM coastline files.
+2. Run `make database` to create the `cartodb_basemaps` PostGIS database
 2. Run `make coastline` to get the water/land polygons into your DB
-3. Import an OSM extract into your db. see the Makefile.
+3. Import an OSM extract into your db. see the Makefile and edit the example `san_francisco` task as needed.
 4. run `sh ne2pgsql.sh` to import Natural Earth shapefiles locally such that they resemble CartoDB tables.
 This also imports the `z4to10.json` file from this repository, which is a hand-curated list of low zoom city points.
 5. import `global_functions.sql` into your DB (or run `make globals`)
 6. run `generalizations_sql.js` into your DB (or run `make generalizations`)